daxter-army/simpl/readme.md

 - Just go to the [Homepage](https://daxter-army.github.io/simpl), and download the package as per your OS.

-- After opening the application, just drag and drop the video on the application, you want to see
+- After opening the application, just drag and drop the video on the application, you want to see.

-- Only available for windows till now, support for macOS and linux is coming soon
+- Only available for windows till now, support for macOS and linux is coming soon.

 <!-- **For Linux/OS X users only**